senaig97/Project/README.md

 ```
 pip install pytest
 ```
-Then run the following commmand in the base directory:
+Then run the following command in the base directory:
 ```
 pytest
 ```